Vasu10134/encryption-decryption-tool/README.md

-# Encryption Decryption Tool
+# 🔐 Encryption Decryption Tool 🗝️

-This simple Java-based tool allows you to encrypt and decrypt messages using a basic Caesar Cipher algorithm.
-The tool stores both the original and encrypted messages in a MySQL database for reference.
+This simple Java-based tool allows you to **encrypt** and **decrypt** messages using a basic **Caesar Cipher** algorithm (shift by 3 positions).
+The tool stores both the original and encrypted messages in a **MySQL** database for reference, enabling easy retrieval and analysis.

-## Features:
+## 🌟 Features:
-- Encrypt a message using a Caesar Cipher (shift by 3 positions)
+- **Encrypt a message** using a Caesar Cipher (shift by 3 positions) 🔒
-- Decrypt the encrypted message
+- **Decrypt the encrypted message** 🔓
-- Store both original and encrypted messages in a MySQL database
+- **Store both original and encrypted messages** in a MySQL database 🗃️
+- Simple and efficient command-line interface 💬

-## Technologies Used:
+## 🛠️ Technologies Used:
-- Java for backend logic
+- **Java** for backend logic ☕
-- MySQL for database management
+- **MySQL** for database management 🗄️

-## Setup Instructions:
+## 📋 Setup Instructions:
-1. Create a MySQL database using the provided `create_database.sql`.
+1. Create a MySQL database and tables by running the `create_database.sql` script 🗂️.
-2. Update the database connection settings in `DatabaseHelper.java` (username, password).
+2. Update the MySQL connection details (username, password) in the `DatabaseHelper.java` file 🔑.
-3. Run the program to encrypt, decrypt, and store messages.
+3. Compile all Java files and run `EncryptionDecryptionTool.java` to interact with the tool 🖥️.

-## How to Run:
+## ▶️ How to Run:
-1. Compile and run `EncryptionDecryptionTool.java`.
+1. Compile all Java files 💻.
+2. Run `EncryptionDecryptionTool.java` to launch the program 🚀.
-2. Enter a message when prompted for encryption.
+3. Enter a message when prompted for encryption ✍️.
-3. The program will display the encrypted and decrypted message, and store them in the database.
+4. The program will display both the encrypted and decrypted message on the screen 📜, and store them in the database 📊.

+## 🚨 Additional Notes:
+- Ensure MySQL is running and properly configured before running the program ⚙️.
+- The tool currently uses a fixed shift of 3 for encryption/decryption, but can be easily modified for dynamic shifts 🔄.
+- Be sure to follow the correct sequence for setting up the database to ensure proper functionality 🛠️.

+---

+Enjoy using the tool to securely encrypt and decrypt your messages! 🛡️